kiani66/DesignPatternsSolution/README.md

-Here’s a **README.md** file you can use for your GitHub repository:

----

 # Implementation of 18 Design Patterns in a Sample System

 This project demonstrates the implementation of 18 different design patterns in a sample system, designed for educational and practical purposes.
 Each pattern addresses a specific problem and is implemented in various parts of the software.
 The repository serves as a comprehensive resource for learning and understanding how to use design patterns in real-world projects.